marcinklimek/pchords/readme.md

 The initial version was just a console app.
 Then, I wrote a simple GUI.

 What I have now:
-* generation of major and minor chords (dominants, half-diminished and altered soon)
+* generation of major, minor and dominant chords (half-diminished and altered soon)
 * the randomly chosen chord has to be played starting from the third or the seventh (major/minor) without unison
 * played notes (read through midi) are compared with the generated ones